Crushed Jalapeño Guide: How to Use, Store & Buy for Best Flavor

 • Choose between finely ground or coarsely crushed based on use case

-From boosting everyday meals to creating homemade sauces and infusions, crushed jalapeño pepper is a powerhouse ingredient that deserves a permanent spot in your spice rack.
+From boosting everyday meals to creating homemade sauces and infusions, crushed jalapeño is a powerhouse ingredient that deserves a permanent spot in your spice rack.

 It's versatile, convenient, and full of flavor — not to mention, it opens the door to creative cooking hacks you never thought possible.
 Whether you're a professional chef or a weekend griller, these tips will help you make the most of this underrated spice staple.